 The first tip, and arguably the most important tip, is to know your goals and what you're aiming for as a dividend investor.

-So, you should have conviction in the dividend investment strategy and stick with it for the long-term, or you will fail to reap the benefits.
+You should have conviction in the dividend investment strategy and stick with it for the long-term, or you will fail to reap the benefits.
 Begin by setting small goals such as achieving $500 a year from dividends, and then set long-term goals such as paying off your monthly bills with dividends.

 A goal many dividend investors hope for is to survive off dividends alone, which is a very difficult task for many and requires a lot of capital and time, although doable.
-In short, write down your financial goals, create an in-depth plan to achieve these goals, and then do it!
+In short, write down your financial goals, create an in-depth plan to achieve these goals, and then execute on it!

 As a dividend investor, one can easily become full of themselves as their dividends continue to grow rapidly year after year, especially with the most recent ~10-year bull market run.

 One must ask themselves how confident they are in their dividend investments if the stock market were to crash 30% the next day.
 In particular, you should take into consideration what dividend stocks are more at risk of cutting their dividend and what your dividend return would be if they were to be cut during a recession, which is entirely possible.